Matthew Law

-Matthew Law is an American actor and filmmaker, best known for his recurring role as O'Shon in the mockumentary sitcom Abbott Elementary.
+Matthew Law (born November 6, 1991) is an American actor and filmmaker.
+He is best known for his recurring role as O'Shon in the mockumentary sitcom Abbott Elementary, and the lead role as Detective Isaiah Stiles in the 2026 Netflix series Nemesis.

 Early life and education

-Law was born in Yakima and grew up in Seattle.
+Matthew Law was born on November 6, 1991 in Yakima, Washington, United States.
+He grew up in Seattle.
+He is the son of Moni Law, an attorney, and Glenn Phipps (1960–2000).

 Law attended Ballard High School and Temple University.

+Career

+Law plays a lead role as Detective Isaiah Stiles in the 2026 Netflix series Nemesis.